 Replicator#

 After an active license key has been applied, the Replicator UI tab/page of the Scrutinizer web interface becomes accessible, and the local Replicator instance is automatically added to the Admin > Resources > Replicators management view.
+The local instance (named ‘Local’ by default) also functions as the admin/configuration instance for additional headless Replicator instances.

 See this section for further information and instructions on setting up and configuring packet replication.